oliviergimenez/capture-recapture-review/make_sense.md

 Motivation
 ----------

-My objective is to make a list of ecological questions and methods that are addressed in these papers.
+My objective was to make a list of ecological questions and methods that are addressed in these papers.
 I ended up with more than 5000 papers.
 The bibliometric and text analyses were somehow useful, but I need to dig a bit deeper to achieve the objective.
 Here how I will proceed.